 Overview

-The Department of Transport and Main Roads (TMR) is undertaking a sunset review of the Transport Infrastructure (Rail) Regulation 2017 (the Rail Regulation) to ensure it continues to meet the needs of Queenslanders.
+The Queensland Government is undertaking a sunset review of the Transport Infrastructure (Rail) Regulation 2017 (the Rail Regulation) to ensure it continues to meet the needs of Queenslanders.
 The Rail Regulation is part of a legislative framework that aims to ensure the safe and efficient operation of Queensland’s rail network by setting out rules and requirements for railways and rolling stock.

 In Queensland, subordinate legislation is reviewed every 10 years to ensure it remains effective and relevant.
 The current Rail Regulation is due to expire on 1 September 2027 unless it is updated and remade.

-The Rail Regulation helps TMR manage rail infrastructure through provisions for:
+The Rail Regulation helps manage rail infrastructure through provisions for:

 • obligations of persons using railways or rolling stock